Maleka1395/Rep/README.md

 By integrating with the other tools in the GitHub Automation Toolkit, this repository ensures that every new project you create doesn't just start with clean code — but also with complete, organized, and professional documentation.

+---# Repo Insights Monitor

+A monitoring and analytics tool for GitHub repositories.
+This project provides visibility into repository activity, health, and automation status across your GitHub ecosystem.

 ---

+## 🚀 Overview
+**Repo Insights Monitor** is designed to work alongside the GitHub Automation Toolkit.
+It collects and displays useful insights about repositories created and managed by your automation scripts.

+The goal is to give developers and teams a clear overview of repos